 Write the way you would talk in a meeting or a conversation.

-- Relaxed and yet business minded.
+- Relaxed yet business-minded.

 - Avoid abbreviations, jargon, industry-speak, and fluff.
 Not all readers will understand it.

-- Remember the audience is global.
+- Remember the global audience.

 - Be welcoming in your approach.

 - Keep your content brief.
 Content should be only as long as it needs to be, keeping sentences and paragraphs short.